Ali Shahrami, PsyD, MPs, CPsych

 I enjoy working with children, older adolescents and adults, and my skills help me to work with a variety of mental health issues, including anxiety, depression and post-traumatic stress disorder.
 My training as a Board Certified Behaviour Analyst (BCBA) enables me to help people change a wide range of problem behaviours using evidence-based techniques, including the types of issues related to ADHD.

-I am registered as a Psychologist with The College of Psychologists of Ontario and am currently completing my Doctorate in clinical psychology at the California Southern University.
-When not at Shift, I work as an Advance Practice Clinical Leader at Toronto’s Centre for Addiction and Mental Health (CAMH).
+I am registered as a Psychologist with The College of Psychologists of Ontario and have completed a Doctorate degree in clinical psychology with California Southern University.